( Original image credit to Alex Stover Photography. )

 Every puzzle piece is essential to our success.
 Every one.

 The Volunteer Program is being leveled up for 2018!

-We anticipate rolling out the newly expanded program near the end of January 2018.
+We anticipate rolling out the newly expanded program sometime in late March or early April 2018.

 Please check back then if you’d like to toss your hat in the ring for a role.
 We’re leaving the 2017 program information pages and positions viewable for reference below to give you a general idea of how the program works.

 (2017 Program Details below – to be updated late March/early April 2018)

 Wasteland Weekend could not happen without the help of dedicated, reliable, hard-working volunteers.
 Join our growing volunteer community and help the event grow bigger and better each year.
 Our volunteers are the backbone of the event, and we welcome their input on all aspects of the event.
 Volunteers get the benefit of free admission, and most positions will receive an exclusive set of Wasteland Weekend Volunteer 2017 dog tags.